Migrating Synchronous Loops to Web Workers Safely

 worker.terminate()orself.close()upon completion. - Maintain explicit message contracts (

-Migrating Synchronous Loops to Web Workers Safely requires disciplined chunking, strict memory management, and explicit error propagation.
+Migrating synchronous loops to Web Workers requires disciplined chunking, strict memory management, and explicit error propagation.
 Apply these patterns to eliminate main-thread jank while scaling data-heavy frontend architectures.